ricebear-org/ricebear-org.github.io/discord.md

 - AutoDelete-ricebear.
 In some text channels, unpinned messages are deleted after a period of time.

-- Mudae/Mudaemaid.
+- Mudae.
 This is a 3rd-party bot not hosted by ricebear.
 Its main function is a gacha game, accessable by members with Mudae Gacha Access.

 Before requesting a separate bot to join the guild, try looking for an [equivalent cog on cogboard.red](https://cogboard.red/t/approved-repositories/210).